stackforge/fuel-docs/pages/reference-architecture/0010-overview.rst

     that is required for a production system;
     performance levels are determined by the hardware used.
-  * **Multi-node with HA** -- Adds High-Availability features such as failover to the Multi-node features.
+  * **Multi-node with HA** -- Adds High-Availability features such as failover to the Multi-node features to create a production quality deployment.
+    Either Mirantis OpenStack or Red Hat OpenStack can be deployed in this mode but some details are different fort the different distros.
   * **Murano Cluster** -- A deployment that uses Microsoft Windows as the operating system for OpenStack features.
     Fuel can deploy a Dashboard, the Conductor orchestration engine,